Intraoperative confocal microscopy for brain tumors: a feasibility analysis in humans.

 Digital Object Identifier (DOI)

 Sanai, Nader; Eschbacher, Jennifer M; Hattendorf, Guido; Coons, Stephen W; Preul, Mark C; Smith, Kris A; Nakaji, Peter; and Spetzler, Robert F, "Intraoperative confocal microscopy for brain tumors: a feasibility analysis in humans."
 (2011).
-Neurosurgery Articles.
+Neurosurgery.
 785.